The Path to a New Home

 All contact after this point will be with your landlord.
 You will pay the rent to the landlord.

-We hope you’ll be very happy there!
-As long as you keep paying the annual fee, you will remain in the housing queue, but you will go to the back of the queue and your new queueing time will start on the date when you got your new apartment.
+We hope you’ll be very happy in your new apartment.
+As long as you keep paying the annual fee, you will remain in the housing queue, but unless you have received an apartment where you get to keep your queue time, your queue time will be reset.
+Your new queue time will start on the date when you got your apartment